CaliKane/ScriptObservatory/README.md

  - Allow blacklisting stats upload for websites in the chrome extension

 Milestone 4 (target date= 4/30):
+ - Improve visualizations for what scripts & versions of scripts have been included
  - Add tests for backend API & chrome extension code
  - Have robobrowser automatically report all errors while browsing sites
  - Build a VM-based solution to sandbox the robobrowser
  - Make robobrowser's time of exit tied to when it POSTs the results, not onload()

 Longer-term:
+ - Let users view scripts in extension and choose whether or not to allow them to run
+ - Make sure there's no interference with other extensions / ad-blockers
  - Support iframes
+ - Add interactive visualizations for collected data
  - Support flash objects
- - Add interactive visualizations for collected data
- - Make sure there's no interference with other extensions / ad-blockers
  - Allow users to import web traffic from PCAP